-We’re really keen any unused or old brand collecting buckets and tins you may have.
+We’re really keen to recover any unused or old brand collecting buckets and tins you may have.
 To enable that to happen someone within your group should get in touch so we can arrange for them to be collected at no cost to your group.
 If that person is not the person who maintains the list of where collection boxes/tins are then they will need to co-ordinate them to ensure your group list of collection boxes remains accurate.

 The person co-ordinating this activity should then email the shop team on shop@mssociety.org.uk.
 Or if you’d prefer to call, the telephone number is 0300 500 8084.
 Phone lines will be open 9am until 5pm Monday to Friday and we’ll need to know how many of each item you want to return.